-Now, I will take an example to explain this vlookup function to get the exact match, supposing you have the following list of persons’ information in range A2:D10:
+Now, I will take an example to explain this vlookup function to get the exact matches, supposing you have the following list of persons’ information in range A2:D12:

-In this case, you know an ID number A1007 and want to find the corresponding name with the ID in the same row, please use this vlookup formula: =VLOOKUP(F2,A2:D10,2,FALSE), and then press Enter key, you will get the result that you want.
-See screenshots:
+In this case, you want to find the corresponding names with the IDs in the same row, please use the following vlookup formula into a blank cell where you want to get the result:

-2. If your value AA1007 is not found in the data range, you will get an error value #N/A.
+2. If your criteria value is not found in the data range, you will get an error value #N/A.

 Sometimes, your specified data is not in the data range, to get the nearest match with the given data, you need to use the vlookup to get an approximate match.